lupyuen/lupyuen.github.io/src/boot.md

     (The Boot Code runs just before the Bootloader)

-1.  __ROM Driver Functions__ called by the Bootloader
+1.  __ROM Driver API__ called by the Bootloader

     (Like the XIP Flash Memory Functions above)

-_Why put the ROM Driver Functions in the Boot ROM?_
+_Why put the ROM Driver API in the Boot ROM?_

 -   We __reduce the Bootloader size__ by placing the low-level functions in Boot ROM

--   Some ROM Driver Functions need to run __in a secure, tamper-proof environment__ in the Boot ROM.
+-   Some ROM Driver Functions need to run in a __secure, tamper-proof ROM environment__

     (Like the functions for decrypting and verifying Application Firmware)